-Telehealth can bring medical care into communities with limited access to providers or facilities and reduce wait times.
-But it requires integration into a well-functioning health care system that has the capacity to address the follow-up needs that telehealth generates.
+Telehealth can bring care into communities that have limited access to providers or facilities.
+But it must be integrated into a well-functioning system that can address the added needs that telehealth generates.

 Dec 16, 2016 Health Affairs Blog